 If you want to secure a great job as an automotive electrician, then it is also recommended that you receive an official certification from the National Institute for Automotive Service Excellence (ASE) in automotive repair service.

 Many employers look for this certification when making hiring decisions.
-However, most ASE tests require at least two years of on-the-job training before you are considered eligible to take the test.
-So, you can certainly begin your career or training before taking the ASE—it is merely a strong career move to consider for the future.
+However, most ASE tests require at least 2 years of on-the-job training before you are considered eligible to take the test.
+So, you can certainly begin your career or training before taking the ASE — it is merely a strong career move to consider for the future.

 Manufacturer Specific Certifications